gorenje/millieons.org/w/drunken_people.md

 I will not,
 I shan't accept that pain - any longer.

 I will not accept apologies or excuses.
-These things do not happen because of alcohol, these things are magnified by alcohol but they are always there.
+These things do not happen because of alcohol, these things are magnified by alcohol and they are always there.
 Those issues that each one of us carry around with us, are not particular nor special nor in any way unique to you.

 Your problems do not make you special.